bgoonz/gists-revamp/by-extension/markdown/React-In.h.md

     export default App;

-Then run your application (`npm start`) to see “Heading A” and “Heading B” displayed respectively in green and red.
-If you use the browser’s developer tools to inspect “Heading A”, you’ll see that the `.heading` class name has been modified so that it’s unique to the `HeadingA` component:
+Then run your application (`npm start`) to see "Heading A" and "Heading B" displayed respectively in green and red.
+If you use the browser's developer tools to inspect "Heading A", you'll see that the `.heading` class name has been modified so that it's unique to the `HeadingA` component:

 CSS Modules is an example of how a front-end build process can be used to modify code to enable a feature that’s not natively supported by browsers.